Changes following the U.S. Supreme Court legalizing of same-

 Candidates must be ratified by the Senate Judiciary Committee, and later by the full U. S. Senate.
-Only then can the President actually appoint the candidate to the High Court.
+Only then can the a candidate actually become a Justice on the High Court.

 Cristian Farias, writing for the Huffington Post, said that in 1916:

 Louis Brandeis, one of the greatest justices to ever live ... endured the largest gap between nomination and confirmation of any Supreme Court nominee: 125 days."

 On 2017-JAN-31, after Merick Garland had been waiting for 321 days for his nomination to be considered by the Senate, President Trump nominated Neil Gorsuch as his choice to replace the late Justice Scalia.
 On 2017-MAR-07, the Senate quickly confirmed Trump's choice by a voice vote.
 5

 Other appointments will probably be needed during Trump's first term from 2017-JAN to 2021-JAN as individual Justices retire due to health or death.
 As of late 2016, three of the eight Justices are 77 years-of-age or older.
 3 Over time, the President -- with the cooperation of the Senate -- can greatly change the philosophy of the court in either a more strict constructionist or more liberal direction.

 It is quite possible for the High Court to revisit and reverse past decisions.
 During his candidacy, Trump has extensively discussed the possibility of the Court reversing Roe v.
 Wade and Obergefell v.
 Hodges.
 Such changes could throw control over personal decisions